sekar3s/Terraform-Lab/Lab/Lab 02 - Managing Terraform State on Azure.md

 -   *access_key* - The storage access key.

-You obtained this already from the previous section's step 5.
+**You obtained this already from the previous section's step 5 and 6**.
 Each of these values can be specified in the Terraform configuration file or on the command line, however it is recommended to use an environment variable for the access_key.
 Using an environment variable prevents the key from being written to disk.

 #### <ins> Steps: Code the backend resource <ins>